Learn easy tips on painting front door black with house trim paint! Full tutorial with front porch tour and other front door color samples.

 3. Scuff sand the door, then remove the dust with a tack cloth.

 Scuff sanding (ending with high grit sand paper) adds some tooth for new paint to stick to.
 After removing the dust with a tack cloth, I also quickly go over the door with a damp cloth to ensure all the dust has been removed.

 Sometimes I paint the door with just a brush.
-But this round, I tried out using a microfibre roller to apply the paint first, then smooth it out with a brush afterwards.
-It did make the task quicker, but the only thing I may do different next time is use more paint on the roller so there’s more open time to work with.
+But this round, I tried out using a microfibre roller to apply the paint first, then smooth it out with a brush right after.
+It did make the task quicker, but the only thing I would do differently next time is use more paint on the roller so there’s more open time to work with.

 Other door painting tips: